 Super Soldier: Being a Spectre, who are experimental versions of the Ghosts.

 Supporting Leader: You only control Tosh in the mission "Breakout".
 You have Raynor and Horner rooting for you the entire time, and you fight against Mengsk, Nova, and the Dominion, who as far as the Wings of Liberty campaign are concerned one of many Big Bads.

 Verbal Tic: Gabriel Tosh always ends his speeches with "brother", brother.

-We Used To Be Closer Than Friends: Tosh's relationship with Nova as a Ghost was... complicated, but that all went south after he discovered the truth behind the Dominion and went rogue.
+We Used To Be Closer Than Friends: Tosh's relationship with Nova as a Ghost was... complicated; (We know they shared their first kiss, and liked it, at minimum) but that all went south after he discovered the truth behind the Dominion and went rogue.